 Prayer Support Group

-The next meeting of the Prayer Support Group is on Monday 10th February at 10:00am
+of the Prayer Support Group is on Monday 10th February at 10:00am

 Are you able to help?
 More people are needed to prepare crafts for MESSY

 CHURCH.
 We offer six different craft activities and we will provide all materials and instructions well in

 advance so that you have plenty of time to prepare.
 You will need to make a sample and, if necessary, do some advance preparation

 It is one way in which we attempt to reach out into the wider community.
 It can

 be exhausting, but those of us who have been involved believe that it is important.
 I hope that you are supporting Messy Church

 through prayer.
 However, we would really appreciate more help.
 Would you be able to transport the crockery and cutlery to

 and from the church and the village hall?
 Perhaps you wouldn't mind cutting out shapes for a craft activity while you're